xMAnton/ADPassword/README.md

 ## Support for Zentyal

 ADPassword also supports Zentyal as directory server, please check [the wiki](https://github.com/Zimbra-Community/ADPassword/wiki/Support-for-Zentyal) for configuration details.

 ## Debugging

 Do a password change while you run the following command:

      tail -f /opt/zimbra/log/zmmailboxd.out

 You should find *ADPassword* messages passing by explaining what's going on.

+LDAP related messages (forbidden, authentication...) will appear in `mailbox.log`.

 Verify your configuration: